devsingh-code/devsingh-code.github.io/README.md

 This project is made using HTML, Bootstrap4 and Vanilla JS.

-This my portfolio repo whihc is live at <a href="https://devsingh-code.github.io/">My Portfolio</a>
+This my portfolio repo which is live at <a href="https://devsingh-code.github.io/">My Portfolio</a>

 # Home Page